karlkfi/kpt-config-sync/docs/system_overview.md

 ![drawing](img/nomos_arch.png)

-The above diagram is a simplified view of Nomos components running on a workload cluster.
+The above diagram is a simplified view of GKE Policy Management components running on a workload cluster.
 Each component is described below.

 ## PolicyImporter

-PolicyImporter is an abstraction for a controller that consumes policy definitions from an external source of truth and builds a canonical representation of the hierarchy using cluster-level CRD(s) defined by Nomos.
-Nomos can be extended to support different sources of truth (e.g. Git, GCP, Active Directory) using different implementations of this abstraction.
+PolicyImporter is an abstraction for a controller that consumes policy definitions from an external source of truth and builds a canonical representation of the hierarchy using cluster-level CRD(s) defined by GKE Policy Management.
+GKE Policy Management can be extended to support different sources of truth (e.g. Git, GCP, Active Directory) using different implementations of this abstraction.
 Note that we treat this canonical representation as internal implementation which should not be directly consumed by users.

 ## CustomResourceDefinitions

-Nomos defines two custom resources:
+GKE Policy Management defines two custom resources:

 *   PolicyNode: A resource that stores hierarchical policy information.
 This includes Roles, RoleBindings and ResourceQuota.
 PolicyNodes form a tree,